 This will set Spotify as your preferred music playback and now you have to just ask Google to play any song.
 If I say “Ok Google Alexa play DJ Tonight”, then It just picks up these tracks from Spotify.

 Anyway, to make sure you never miss your discover weekly playlist, you can use this IFTTT applet.
-So, this IFTTT applet saves all the song from the discover weekly playlist onto a separate playlist.
+This applet saves all the songs from the discover weekly playlist onto a separate playlist.
 It’s basically archiving your discover weekly playlist.

 And to end this here’s a pro tip.
 Spotify is all about playlists.
 It’s like you create a playlist at once place and use the same on every fricking device.
 So, the more you start using playlists and stop searching for songs, you will have a better experience.

 If you have any queries or issues regarding Spotify, let me know in the comments below.

 Read: Instagram Music Isn’t Available in Your Region?
 Here’s How to Get it